Michael Bishop, The Cooler Real Estate Agent,

 My dad (Dennis) was not educated past high school, but I still do many things today because of what he said; what he did; and the things he taught me.
 He worked in a number of areas but was originally an electrician.
 He worked for the REA (Rural Electrification of America) running power lines and poles into areas with no power previously.
 Desperately needed, but far from glamorous.

-A couple famous dadisms for me: "Son, you can't push a rope up."
+A couple famous dadisms: "Son, you can't push a rope up."
 If someone will at least exert the effort to hang onto the rope... you can pull them up.

 My own career, sort of like my father's has covered several areas.

-First in the investment industry.
+First career was in the investment industry.
 Stocks specifically.
-Spending about none years in it - last working at Merrill Lynch.
+Spending about nine years in it - last working at Merrill Lynch.
 I left after the twin towers bombing and the market collapse.

 Second career: advertising.
 Originally just the old fashioned yellow pages but it was also transitioning to digital online sales as well.
 I sold the ads directly to our larger customers for 2-3 years and then worked as a sales planner over a six state area.
-Diving up the customers to be called on by our Premise (face-to-face) reps; telephone reps and direct mail.
+Segmenting our markets and the customers to be called on by our Premise (face-to-face) reps; telephone reps and direct mail.

-One of the biggest lessons from that experience was learning - new, does not mean perfect.
+New is not perfect.
+One of the biggest lessons from that experience was learning: new, does not mean perfect.
 People are building them - and who is perfect?
 No one!
-Truth be told, when in the building business - I hated realtors.
+Truth be told, when in the building business, I hated realtors.
 Or at least most of them.
-New homes and the sales process is far differenrt than the existing home sale process - which most did not know.
+New homes and the sales process is far different than the existing home sale process - which most did not know.
 Understand.
 Or even try to understand.

 Knowledge = Power